Subordinate clause – proposition subordonnée

 A subordinate clause, because it depends on the main clause, is seldom complete.
 To get its full meaning, the subordinate clause must rely on the main clause.

-For example, in "Je voudrais que tu viennes demain", [I would like you to come tomorrow] the part in bold is a subordinate clause introduced by the relative pronoun que.
+For example, in "Je voudrais que tu viennes demain", the part in bold is a subordinate clause introduced by the relative pronoun que.
 It's a (subordinate) relative clause.

 Let's Pronounce It!